-Gibson is committed to the principles of ESG and sustainability and integrating and evolving such principles into its business and strategy.
+Gibson views sustainability and ESG as a strategic priority and is committed to integrating and evolving such principles into its everyday business and strategy.
 Ensuring the safety and protection of people, the environment and assets is paramount to Gibson's definition of being a responsible business.
 By conducting its business responsibly through actively managing risk and upholding the highest standards of governance and ethics, Gibson aims to provide long-term value to its shareholders and other stakeholders.